 How did you come to work on EverQuest II?

-What was the first project you worked on for EQII?
+What was the first creation you worked on for EQII?

-What is the favorite project that you’ve worked on for EQII?
+What is your favorite design or creation that you have worked on for EQII?

 How did you break into the game industry?

-What advice do you have for someone that wants to break into the game industry?
+What advice do you have for someone who wants to break into the game industry?

-What’s the first thing that got you interested in working in the game industry?
+What’s the first thing that got you interested in working in the gaming industry?